rdinkar/portfolio/README.md

 This repository contains the source code for Rahul Dinkar's personal portfolio website.
 The site showcases Rahul's skills, experience, and projects as a Senior Software Engineer specializing in frontend development.

+## Live Demo

+You can view the live demo of this portfolio at: [https://rdinkar.github.io/portfolio/](https://rdinkar.github.io/portfolio/)

 ## Features

 - Responsive design for various screen sizes